 Crash reports provide insights into root causes, allowing developers to fix issues before they impact a larger audience.

 These bugs are usually reported through support tickets, reviews, or feedback forms.
+Customer feedback is a critical source of information for identifying errors, bugs, and interface issues, helping teams prioritize updates and ensure user satisfaction.
 Tracking them helps assess software reliability from the end-user perspective.

 A decrease in customer-reported bugs over time signals improvements in testing and quality assurance.